3lackrukh/atlas-softy-pinko-docker/README.md

 ### Task 0: Create Your First Docker Image
 Create a Docker image based on the latest Ubuntu, update APT, and upgrade all installed software.
 The Docker image should, upon execution, echo "Hello, World!" in the terminal.

-#### In my implementation I have added:
+#### In my implementation I have added
-    -- Cleanup and removal after installation:
+    -- Cleanup and removal after installation
         - to reduce the size of the Docker image
         - allowing for faster deployment

-    -- Specify working directory:
+    -- Specify working directory
         - to exercise readability best practices
         - to exercise maintainability best practices for larger projects

-    -- Entry Point script:
+    -- Entry Point script
-        - though not demonstrated in the project example, there is not another way to achieve the desired functionality: echo "Hello, World!"
+        - though not demonstrated in the project example, there is not another way to achieve the desired functionality echo "Hello, World!"

     -- Copying and changing mode for an entrypoint file